• Skip to primary navigation

 • Cocoa powder: This chocolate fudge cake would not be the same without the cocoa powder which you will want to be of high quality as this really and truly is a chocolate cake at heart.

-• Plain flour: You don't need much in this cake and the proteins in the flour help to bind with the other ingredients to give the cake structure and create the beautiful external crust and fudgy interior.
+• Plain flour: You don't need much in this cake and the proteins in the plain or all purpose flour help to bind with the other ingredients to give the cake structure and create the beautiful external crust and fudgy interior.
 I have not tried this cake with gluten free flour, however, you could try a gluten free blend due to the low quantity required here.

 See recipe card for quantities.